zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 which obviously depends on the relative location of the microfacets.
 It is defined in terms of the dimensionless *masking function* $\small G_1(\bm{v}, \bm{m})$ that gives the fraction of the differential area $\small dA(\bm{m})$ of the portion of the microsurface perpendicular to $\small \bm{m}$ that happens to be visible along $\small \bm{v}$.
 In other words, it is the *average visibility* (along $\small \bm{v}$) of the microfacets with the normal $\small \bm{m}$.
 The masking function is closely related to the binary *visibility function* $\small V(\bm{v}, \bm{p})$ that outputs 0 if the point $\small \bm{p}$ is occluded along $\small \bm{v}$, and 1 otherwise.
 Both functions take *self-occlusion* into account: $\small V = G_1 = 0$ if $\small (\bm{v} \cdot \bm{m}) \le 0$.
 This subtle point helps us emphasize the geometric (e.i., coordinate-independent, basis-independent) nature of Eqn.
 2.

-The masking and the visibility functions possess an important property called *stretch invariance*, or, more generally, *invariance under linear transformations*.
+The masking and visibility functions possess an important property called *stretch invariance*, or, more generally, *invariance under linear transformations*.
 We have already seen that, in the context of the microfacet theory, a linearly transformed surface remains valid; however, unlike the NDF, the masking function is dimensionless: it only encodes visibility, and so it remains unaffected by a transformation of the coordinate axes.
 Of course, this means that the transformation must be applied to everything, including the view direction.

 Eqn.
 1 and 2 are closely related.
 For a valid microsurface, the values of the integrals are the same for $\small \bm{v} = \bm{n}$: